Oscillations

 To compute the energy, we multiply the differential equation for the damped oscillator by the momentum \(m \dot{x}\):

-\[\begin{equation} \ddot{x} + 2 \rho \dot{x} + \omega_0^2x = 0 \\\ | \cdot m\dot{x} \end{equation}\] \[\begin{equation} \implies \dv{}{t} \{ \frac{1}{2}m\dot{x}^2 + \frac{1}{2}m\omega_0^2x^2 \} = -2\rho m \dot{x}^2 = F_R \cdot \dot{x} = P_R \end{equation}\]
+\[\begin{equation} \ddot{x} + 2 \rho \dot{x} + \omega_0^2x = 0 \qquad \big| \cdot m\dot{x} \end{equation}\] \[\begin{equation} \implies \dv{}{t} \left( \frac{1}{2}m\dot{x}^2 + \frac{1}{2}m\omega_0^2x^2 \right) = -2\rho m \dot{x}^2 = F_R \cdot \dot{x} = P_R \end{equation}\]

-where \(F_R\) is the friction force and \(P_R\) the friction power.
+where \(F_R\) is the friction force and \(P_R\) is the friction power.

 \[\begin{equation} \dv{}{t} \{E_{kin} + E_{pot} \} = P_R \end{equation}\]

-\[\begin{equation} \rho << \frac{1}{T} \end{equation}\]
+\[\begin{equation} \rho \ll \frac{1}{T} \end{equation}\]

-then we have the following:
+We then have the following:

-\[\begin{equation} \braket{E_{kin}}_T = \frac{1}{2}E_{tot} = \frac{1}{2}m\braket{\dot{x}^2}_T \end{equation}\]
+\[\begin{equation} \ev{E_{kin}}_T = \frac{1}{2}E_{tot} = \frac{1}{2}m\ev{\dot{x}^2}_T \end{equation}\]

-\[\begin{equation} P_R = -2\rho m \braket{\dot{x}^2}_T \implies P_R = -2\rho E_{tot} \end{equation}\]
+\[\begin{equation} P_R = -2\rho m \ev{\dot{x}^2}_T \implies P_R = -2\rho E_{tot} \end{equation}\]

-\[\begin{equation} \dv{}{t}E_{tot} = -2\rho E_{tot} \implies E_{tot} = \underbrace{E_{tot}(0)}_{:= E_0} \cdot e^{-2\rho t} \end{equation}\]
+\[\begin{equation} \dv{}{t}E_{tot} = -2\rho E_{tot} \implies E_{tot}(t) = \underbrace{E_{tot}(0)}_{:= E_0} \cdot e^{-2\rho t} \end{equation}\]

-This means that the energy decreases with the decay constant \(\tau = \frac{1}{2\rho}\):
+This means that the energy decreases exponentially with the decay constant \(\tau = \frac{1}{2\rho}\):

 \[\begin{equation} E_{tot} (t) = E_0e^{-t/\tau} \end{equation}\]

-\[\begin{equation} Q := 2\pi \frac{E_{tot}}{E_{tot}(t) - E_{tot}(t+T)} = 2\pi \frac{E_0e^{-t/\tau}}{E_0e^{-t/\tau}(1-e^{-T/\tau})} \end{equation}\]
+\[\begin{equation} Q := 2\pi \frac{E_{tot}(t)}{E_{tot}(t) - E_{tot}(t+T)} = 2\pi \frac{E_0e^{-t/\tau}}{E_0e^{-t/\tau}(1-e^{-T/\tau})} \end{equation}\]

-Since \(\tau >> T\) we can use an approximation with a first order term as follows:
+Since \(\tau \gg T\), we can use a first-order Taylor approximation as follows:

-\[\begin{equation} (1-e^{-T/\tau}) \approx1-\left(1-\frac{T}{\tau}\right) = \frac{T}{\tau} \end{equation}\]
+\[\begin{equation} (1-e^{-T/\tau}) \approx 1-\left(1-\frac{T}{\tau}\right) = \frac{T}{\tau} \end{equation}\]

 So the Q-factor becomes:

-\[\begin{equation} Q = 2\pi \frac{\tau}{T} \end{equation}\]
+\[\begin{equation} Q \approx 2\pi \frac{\tau}{T} \end{equation}\]

-Forced Oscillations, Resonance
+Forced Oscillations and Resonance

 Let